victorlaiyeeteng/tp/docs/UserGuide.md

 </div>

 ```
-Texts in this box shows a command and it's corresponding syntax
+Texts in this box shows a command and its corresponding syntax
 ```
 - Words in `UPPER_CASE` are the parameters to be supplied by the user.
 - Texts in [square brackets] indicate that the argument is optional.